Luno-Software/luno-files/readme.txt

 Use Luno responsibly and in accordance with Roblox’s terms of service.
 The developers are not responsible for any misuse or violations of platform rules.

+Luno requires administrator permissions to function properly.
+This is solely to allow certain necessary system configurations, such as adding the Luno directory to Windows Defender exclusions.
+No other elevated actions are performed.

 Support:
 For help or questions, join our Discord server.
 Discord Server Invitation: https://discord.gg/getluno